 On a relatively small area of 505 thousand square kilometers are located all Balkan countries.The geography of the peninsula is very diverse.Its coastline is heavily dissected and washed by the seas of six.The Balkans mostly mountainous and heavily dissected by deep canyons.However, the highest point of the peninsula - Mount Musala - nedotyagivaet and up to 3,000 meters in height.

-Two natural features are characteristic for the region: it is the large number of small islands off the coastline (especially in
+Two natural features are characteristic for the region: it is the large number of small islands off the coastline (especially in Croatia), and the widespread karst processes (which in Slovenia is the famous Karst served as donor names for individualGroup forms of relief).

 name of the peninsula comes from the Turkish word balkan, which means "large and wooded ridge."The northern border of the Balkans is generally carried out through the rivers Danube and Sava.